dtr-org/docs.unit-e.io/reference/rpc/gettransaction.rst

     "details" : [
       {
         "account" : "accountname",      (string) DEPRECATED.
 The account name involved in the transaction, can be "" for the default account.
-        "address" : "address",          (string) The unite address involved in the transaction "category" : "send|receive",    (string) The category, either 'send' or 'receive' "amount" : x.xxx,                 (numeric) The amount in UTE "label" : "label",              (string) A comment for the address/transaction, if any
+        "address" : "address",          (string) The Unit-e address involved in the transaction "category" : "send|receive",    (string) The category, either 'send' or 'receive' "amount" : x.xxx,                 (numeric) The amount in UTE "label" : "label",              (string) A comment for the address/transaction, if any